 Scrape it, shred it, fade it.
-In 2018, your casual denim better be ripped, or at least distressed.
+With current trends, your casual denim better be ripped, or at least distressed.
 No matter which celeb you’re looking at – whether it’s Kanye, the newly married Justin Bieber, or even any EDM DJ – that ripped-across-the-knee look has turned into a standard, preferably with a shirttail tee, moto jacket, and high-end sneakers.

 Understanding Distressed Denim

-First things first, “distressed” denim covers a wide spectrum in the present, from sanded or faded to full-on rips and embellishments.
+First things first, distressed denim covers a wide spectrum in the present, from sanded or faded to full-on rips and embellishments.

 Generally, the appearance is of a pair that’s been lived in for a number of years – perhaps the cuffs are threadbare, a small hole has started to form, or you accidentally spilled bleach on them while doing your wash.

 As the next step up, there’s ripped and destructed.
-Although labels treat them as one in the same, “ripped” jeans are essentially that: A few slashes, maybe blown-out knees, but nothing more.
+Although labels treat them as one in the same, ripped jeans are essentially that: A few slashes, maybe blown-out knees, but nothing more.
 At its core, it’s taking your typical slim or skinny jeans and cutting them up in a few places.

-“Destructed,” rather, blends rips and distressing, covering nearly the full spectrum.
+Destructed, rather, blends rips and distressing, covering nearly the full spectrum.
 You’ll notice some fading, raw edges, and exposed threads, see spots worn nearly all the way through, and a few rips near the knees or along the upper thighs.

-As a third level, there’s shredded denim, occasionally called “Eurotrash” denim.
+As a third level, there’s shredded denim, occasionally called Eurotrash denim.
 DSquared2 exemplifies the aesthetic, but in a nutshell, you’ll see more rips, they cover more of the surface, and embellishments like paint splattering, bleach, studs, and embroidery give it an over-the-top character.
 It kind of gets into Jersey Shore/Ed Hardy territory, so tread carefully.

 Styling Distressed Denim

 With the fit, slim to skinny is always the way to go.
 That way, it doesn’t look like you took a pair of jeans and attempted to scale a barbed-wire fence (but seriously failed to do so).

 Speaking of monotony, or at least a monochrome colorway, you can always have too much of a good thing.
 So, to let those rips stand out and make more of an impact, keep the denim’s shade neutral.

 Instead, rips are ideally placed at the knees or front upper thigh, and embroidery, studs, or fading around the top and sides and near the hem.
-Or, with fully blown-out knees, keep everything else to a minimum; otherwise, your jeans turn into the very definition of “extra.”
+Or, with fully blown-out knees, keep everything else to a minimum; otherwise, your jeans turn into the very definition of extra.

 What to Wear with Distressed Denim

 So, with these points in mind, what options do you have for wearing distressed denim?
 Here are four wardrobe pairings to get you started.

 Anything with a bit of space in them pairs well with a graphic tee, flannel or simply a plaid shirt, lace-up boots or high-tops, and a leather jacket if it’s cold out.

 As a modern-day baseline, distressed denim’s a cornerstone of streetwear.
 While nearly anything goes, still be mindful of colors and graphics – you don’t want to push the envelope too much.

 Especially pay attention to these rules when you’re trying out a pair of shredded jeans or even distressed moto denim.
 In both of these instances, everything else you wear should play a secondary role.

 One, go for an assortment of washes and colors: For instance, a lighter chambray shirt with ripped black denim, or even dark-wash jeans with a white denim jacket.
-Or, match the jacket and the jeans, but break it up with a contrasting tee or button-down in between.

 In this case, swap out the tee for a button-down – shirttails out – and layer it with a blazer or solid-color bomber jacket.